cecat/YSP/README.md

 specify sound sourceas (RTSP feeds) and to set up a number of options described below.

+Startup takes a 10-15 seconds, especially if there are errors in the RTSP paths (e.g., if you did not edit microphones.yaml), even if you *^C* to exit there are 30s time-outs for the FFMPEG startup on each RTSP path that will have to run their course.

 The code does the following (*italics* parameters are configurable):

 1. Analyze sound (in 0.975s chunks) using YAMNet, which produces scores for each